-- (1) Biological agents shall be classified into four risk groups, according to their level of risk of infection: - a) Group 1 biological agent means one that is unlikely to cause human disease. - b) Group 2 biological agent means one that can cause human disease and might be a hazard to persons working on board, while unlikely to spread to society at large, and for which there is usually effective prophylaxis or treatment available. - c) Group 3 biological agent means one that can cause severe human disease and present a serious hazard to persons working on board; it may present a risk of spreading to society at large, but there is usually effective prophylaxis or treatment available. - d) Group 4 biological agent means one that causes severe human disease and is a serious hazard to persons working on board; it may present a high risk of spreading to society at large, and there is usually no effective prophylaxis or treatment available. - (2) A list of biological agents classified into risk groups 2, 3, or 4 is to be found in Annex 2.
-When working with micro-organisms not included in that list an assessment of risk group shall in each case be made on the basis of the criteria laid down in the first paragraph.
+- (1) Living biological materials are classified into four risk groups, according to their level of risk of infection: - a.
+Infection risk group 1: a biological agent that is unlikely to cause infectious disease in humans. - b.
+Infection risk group 2: a biological agent that can cause infectious disease in humans and be a hazard to those who work on board; it is unlikely to spread to the community, and there are usually effective preventive measures (prophylaxis) or treatments (antibiotics) available. - c.
+Infection risk group 3: a biological agent that can cause severe infectious disease in humans and present a serious hazard to those who work on board; it may present a risk of spreading to the community, but there are usually effective preventive measures (prophylaxis) or treatments (antibiotics) available. - d.
+Infection risk group 4: a biological agent that causes severe infectious disease in humans and is a serious hazard for those who work on board; it may present a high risk of spreading to the community, and there are usually no effective preventive measures (prophylaxis) or treatments (antibiotics) available. - (2) Annex 3 contains a list of biological agents classified into risk groups 2, 3 or 4.
+When working with microorganisms not included in that list an assessment of risk group shall in each case be made on the basis of the criteria laid down in the first paragraph.

-Amended by Regulation of 19 August 2013 No. 1036 (in force on 20 August 2013).
+Amended by Regulations of 19 August 2013 No. 1036 (in force on 20 August 2013), 23 January 2024 No. 165.